howonlee/mertonon/docs/roadmap.md

 - Test for the stack push and pop
 - Get the grad sidebar to say it's OK if the validations work, currently its a noop
+- Benford's law for stacked modifiers - rimworld and paradox games lol
 - Auditing SQL honeysql statement - overall audit thing.
 Start on it, anyhow
 - Prezzo
 - Try again on FE tests